 - Where a corporation needs to be capitalized, it may issue shares or bonds convertible into shares.

-- Stock may be sold at any time without restrictions, unless the corporation’s by-laws provide for a special procedure or for a preferential purchase option in favor of existing shareholders.
+- Stock maybe sold at any time without any restrictions other than those contained in the company’s issuing regulations or if the by-laws provide for a special procedure or for a preferential purchase option in favor of existing shareholders.
 Where a corporation’s shares are registered on the stock market, they may be freely traded.

 - The shareholders assembly can deliberate and reach decisions in a place other than the corporation’s main offices, and even abroad, provided the total of the corporation’s shares are represented at the meeting.

 - Corporations must have a statutory auditor (revisor fiscal).
-They are also under the supervision of the Superintendency of Companies where their supervision is not undertaken by any other superintendent and their assets or revenues are higher than 30,000 minimum legal monthly wages (mlw) – approximately 9.6 million US dollars (USD) for 2012.
+They are also under the supervision of the Superintendency of Companies where their supervision is not undertaken by any other superintendence and their assets or revenues are higher than 30,000 legal minimum monthly wages — approximately USD9.6 million for 2012.